mattiapitossi/payments-engine-rs/docs/ARCHITECTURE.md

 ## Domain Entities

 - `CashFlow`: a cash flow entity represents either a deposit or a withdrawal transaction, has an under dispute attribute to track the status of a dispute filled by the customer.
 The amount is not optional in this case.
-Storing deposit and withdrawal transactions into cash flow entity also allows to perform and upfront validation and subsequently make safe assumption about these two entities.
+Storing deposit and withdrawal transactions into cash flow entity also allows to perform and upfront validation and subsequently make safe assumptions about these two entities.
 - `Account`: an account represents the latest snapshot of the customer holdings.

 ## Future Work